How the MCU Was Made: ‘Avengers: Age of Ultron’ or the Film That Nearly Broke Joss Whedon

 So Whedon set about writing Avengers 2 while also creating the first major MCU-related Marvel TV series, but at the same time the powers that be were busy trying to lock down Robert Downey Jr.’s return.
 You see, with Iron Man 3 Downey had completed his four-film deal with Marvel, and thus his contract was up for renegotiation.
 Obviously Marvel wasn’t about to make an Avengers sequel without Iron Man, so negotiations began not for future Iron Man sequels but to lock Downey in for at least two more Avengers installments.

 The negotiations were complicated, as Downey had previously renegotiated after the first Iron Man to get a percentage of the box office from every Marvel movie he appeared in, and for The Avengers alone Downey’s pay hit a whopping $50 million.
-While negotiations to bring Downey back began as soon as Iron Man 3 hit theaters in May 2013, they were tense—Downey even started hinting in the press that he may be done as Iron Man.
-But by June 2013 he and Marvel had come to an agreement for Downey to reprise his role as Tony Stark in The Avengers 2 and The Avengers 3—a deal that would have to be reworked later on when the idea for Captain America: Civil War came about.
+While negotiations to bring Downey back began as soon as Iron Man 3 hit theaters in May 2013, they were tense — Downey even started hinting in the press that he may be done as Iron Man.
+But by June 2013 he and Marvel had come to an agreement for Downey to reprise his role as Tony Stark in The Avengers 2 and The Avengers 3 — a deal that would have to be reworked later on when the idea for Captain America: Civil War came about.
 But that’s a story for a different time.

 So after some hemming and hawing, by the summer of 2013 Whedon could rest easy knowing that Downey would, in fact, be back as Tony Stark.
-Early on in The Avengers 2’s development, Whedon said he wanted the sequel to feel smaller in scale than the first movie:
+Early on in Age of Ultron’s development, Whedon said he wanted the sequel to feel smaller in scale than the first movie:

 “[It should be] smaller.
 More personal.
 More painful.
 By being the next thing that should happen to these characters, and not just a rehash of what seemed to work the first time.
 By having a theme that is completely fresh and organic to itself.”

 That, well, didn’t end up happening, but not by design.
-At 2013 San Diego Comic-Con, in July, Whedon took the Hall H stage at the end of the Marvel Studios panel to present a short video that revealed the title of the Avengers sequel: Avengers: Age of Ultron.
+At San Diego Comic-Con in July 2013, Whedon took the Hall H stage at the end of the Marvel Studios panel to present a short video that revealed the title of the Avengers sequel: Avengers: Age of Ultron.
 This in turn revealed that the villain of the follow-up would be the robot Ultron and not, as many believed, Thanos.
 This was always the plan:

 “Thanos is not out of the mix, but Thanos was never meant to be the next villain.
 He's always been the overlord of villainy and darkness."